samagyaneshwar/nodejs-boilerplate/README.md

 * NODE_ENV - `local`, `development`, `production`
 * PORT - Port number

-WE can setup more environments with new NODE_ENV values such as `staging`, `qa` etc., and add configuration in `env/index.js` with new environment value as key name.
+We can setup more environments with new NODE_ENV values such as `staging`, `qa` etc., and add configuration in `env/index.js` with new environment value as key name.

 ## Install